pritthishnath/SimplifydCMS/README.md

 # Usage

-Create a .env file and declare the MongoDB connection string and your JWT secret,
+Create a .env file and declare the following keys and their values,

-Set the keys as,

 1. MONGO_URI
-2. JWT_SECRET
+2. SESS_SECRET
+3. COOKIE_SECRET

 Start the development server and APIs,